GarmanGroup/RABDAM/README.md

 - The name of the PDB file(s) to be analysed

-Either a 4 character PDB accession code, or a file path (which may contain spaces).
+Either a 4 character PDB accession code, or an absolute file path (which may contain spaces).
 It is possible to run multiple structures from a single input file by listing the names of each of those structures separated by commas (see below).
 This is the only parameter not stipulated by a keyword, and which does not have a default value.

 -	The output directory, *dir*